 Forward Looking Statements

-This release contains forward-looking statements relating to, among other things, the commercial success of TAVALISSE in the U.S.; Rigel's ability to broaden its pipeline of assets targeting immune-mediated diseases; Rigel's efforts to expand fostamatinib in Europe and to expand its salesforce in key markets; Rigel's regulatory and collaborative efforts in Europe to make fostamatinib available to ITP patients more globally; the utility of fostamatinib in other indications, including warm autoimmune hemolytic anemia; Rigel's ability to achieve development and commercial milestones; Rigel's expected operating results for the quarter ending and as of December 31, 2019, including net sales and cash, cash equivalents and short-term investments; expectations related to the market opportunity for ITP in the European market, and the design, timing, enrollment and results of Rigel's clinical trials.
+This release contains forward-looking statements relating to, among other things, the commercial success of TAVALISSE in the U.S.; Rigel's ability to achieve development and commercial milestones; Rigel's expected operating results for the quarter ending and as of December 31, 2020, including net sales and cash, cash equivalents and short-term investments; expectations related to the market opportunity for fostamatinib as a COVID-19 therapeutic; Rigel's ability to enter into a collaboration for its RIPK1 inhibitor program; and the safety, tolerability, design, timing and results of Rigel's products, product candidates and clinical trials.
 Any statements contained in this press release that are not statements of historical fact may be deemed to be forward-looking statements.
-Words such as "goals", "potential", "preliminary", "may", "expects", and similar expressions are intended to identify these forward-looking statements.
+Words such as "potential," "may," intends," "expects." and similar expressions are intended to identify these forward-looking statements.
 These forward-looking statements are based on Rigel's current expectations and inherently involve significant risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization and marketing of TAVALISSE; risks that the FDA, EMA or other regulatory authorities may make adverse decisions regarding fostamatinib; risks that TAVALISSE clinical trials may not be predictive of real-world results or of results in subsequent clinical trials; risks that TAVALISSE may have unintended side effects, adverse reactions or incidents of misuses; the availability of resources to develop Rigel's product candidates; market competition; as well as other risks detailed from time to time in Rigel's reports filed with the Securities and Exchange Commission, including its Quarterly Report on Form 10-Q for the period ended September 30, 2019.
+Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization and marketing of TAVALISSE; risks that Rigel may not be able to enter into a definitive agreement regarding its RIPK1 program on terms favorable or acceptable to Rigel, or at all; risks that the FDA, EMA or other regulatory authorities may make adverse decisions regarding fostamatinib; risks that TAVALISSE clinical trials may not be predictive of real-world results or of results in subsequent clinical trials; risks that TAVALISSE may have unintended side effects, adverse reactions or incidents of misuses; the availability of resources to develop Rigel's product candidates; market competition; as well as other risks detailed from time to time in Rigel's reports filed with the Securities and Exchange Commission, including its Annual Report on Form 10-K for the year ended December 31, 2019 and Quarterly Report on Form 10-Q for the quarter ended September 30, 2020.
+In addition, the COVID-19 pandemic may result in further delays in Rigel's studies, trials and sales, or impact Rigel's ability to obtain supply of TAVALISSE.
 Rigel does not undertake any obligation to update forward-looking statements and expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein.